High Springs Car Accident Lawyer

 How Long Do I Have To File a Lawsuit After a Car Wreck in Florida?

 The law allows you a limited amount of time to file a lawsuit.
 The time limit is called the statute of limitations and is designed to ensure too much time doesn’t pass after an accident.
 This makes it easier to preserve evidence and locate witnesses.
-The statute of limitations for personal injury claims in Florida is four years from the date of your accident.
+The statute of limitations for personal injury claims in Florida was recently adjusted.
+If your car crash took place on 3/23/2023 or before, you’ll have four years to file your claim.
+If it took place after that date, you’ll have two years to file your claim instead.
+However, there are exceptions for some cases.

 If your accident occurred during work-related driving, you may be entitled to workers’ compensation through your employer.
 This triggers additional dates and rules, so be sure to get started by giving us a call as soon as possible after your car accident in High Springs.